Verifying names on the phone can be a tricky!

-Verifying the spelling of a caller’s name can be a tricky, especially if callers expect you to be familiar with them.
-The talented virtual receptionist team at Ruby® suggests leaving out verification when possible, but there are some instances where correct spelling is a valuable boon.
-Say, you’re sending an email to follow up with a potential client after a call; addressing Cathy as Kathy just won’t do.
+…especially if customers call expecting you to be familiar with them.
+The talented virtual receptionist team at Ruby® finds verification to typically be non-essential, but there are some instances where checking the correct spelling is imperative.
+Perhaps you’re sending an email to follow up with a potential client after a call.
+In this situation, addressing Cathy as Kathy just wouldn’t do!
 Our remote receptionists are adept at gathering information gracefully in any situation.
-If verifying callers’ names is part of your job, check out these three tricks of the telephone answering trade:
+If verifying names is part of your job, check out these three tricks of the telephone answering trade:

 “Smith, that’s S-M-I-T-H, correct?”